Latest ultra-wide angle S-ELMARIT R 15mm

 1.Overview

-Due to the shape of the hood, it is not possible to attach a filter to the front lens.
-Therefore, a cap is included to protect the lens, but since it is simply attached, it is somewhat easy to come off, so care should be taken.
+The shape of the hood means that a filter cannot be attached to the front lens.
+Therefore, a slip-on cap is included to protect the lens.
+However, since there is no stopper and it is simply attached, it is easy to come off in a bag with a lot of space for the camera, so care must be taken to ensure that there is no space in front of the cap when storing it.

-The main specifications of the lens are 13 elements in 10 groups, 6 aperture blades, a minimum shooting distance of 0.18m, and a 4-color filter built into the lens barrel.
+The main specifications of the lens are 13 elements in 10 groups, 6 aperture blades, a minimum shooting distance of 0.18m, and 4 color filters built into the lens barrel.

-It has the same structure as Leica R-mount manual focus prime lenses, with a focus ring near the front center of the lens barrel and an aperture ring at the base of the lens barrel.
-The aperture ring has click stops for each judgment.
+It has the same structure as Leica R-mount manual focus single-focus lenses, with a focus ring near the front center of the lens barrel and an aperture ring at the base of the lens barrel.
+The aperture ring has click stops every half step.

-The serial number of the lens I have tells me that it is one of 100 manufactured in 2002.
-The 2000s, when this lens was released, was a time when the Japanese currency, the yen, was relatively strong, so I feel like there would be a fair number of them in Japan, but I don’t know how many there actually are in Japan.
+The serial number tells us that the lens I have is one of 100 manufactured in 2002.
+The 2000s, when this lens was released, was a time when the Japanese currency, the yen, was relatively strong, so it is thought that some of it was imported, but the exact number is unknown.

 2.Usability